-The commercial fishery management approach for the 2023 roe herring season included a Management Strategy Evaluation (MSE) approach to inform quota levels for all major stock areas.
+The commercial fishery management approach for the 2024 roe herring season included a Management Strategy Evaluation (MSE) approach to inform quota levels for all major stock areas.
 The MSE simulations to inform the management approach were updated in 2022 for PRD, CC, SOG and WCVI.
-In 2021, there was an investigation into the effects of quota transfer from seine to gillnet in the SOG.